 Arrin “A.Z.”
 Zadeh

 Arrin “A.Z.”
 Zadeh grew up in McMinnville, TN (Warren County), the son of a civil engineer (his father) and school administrator (his mother).
-Growing up in a household that paid strict attention to details prepared A.Z. to do well at The University of Tennessee, graduating in 2004 with a major in Political Science.
+Growing up in a household that paid strict attention to details prepared A.Z. to do well at The University of Tennessee, from which he graduated in 2004 with a major in Political Science.

 With this background, A.Z. received an academic scholarship from the Appalachian School of Law, located in Southwest Virginia.
-In law school, A.Z. was recognized for his advocacy skills, winning an award for the best oral argument and received his Doctor of Jurisprudence (attorney’s degree) in 2007.
+In law school, A.Z. was recognized for his advocacy skills, winning an award for the best oral argument.
+He received his Doctor of Jurisprudence (attorney’s degree) in 2007.

 After graduating from law school, A.Z. chose to combine his acquired skills in the courtroom with his passion for criminal defense.
 He spent a brief period of time in private practice before accepting a position as an Assistant Public Defender in Knox County, Tennessee.
 As an Assistant Public Defender, A.Z. worked in each of the four criminal divisions of Sessions Court and all three divisions of Criminal Court in the county.
 During this stint, A.Z. represented clients charged with everything from Misdemeanors like Public Intoxication to Felonies such as Theft, Assault, and various drug offenses.